 I recommend taking part of one of the many mountain hikes available and each settlement has a small, stone church built 500-800 years ago.
 The settlements in the north part of the country tend to be quieter and the drive over the mountain from Ordino to Canillo is wonderful.

 Soon you can get even more helpful hints by watching the travel video I am making for Andorra.
-Also, you can read what all I did there in my blog posts located below the video.
+Also, you can read what all I did during my time in Andorra in my blog posts below.

 In the last blog, I told you how my first impression of Andorra was of one big, crowded ski resort.
 After spending a day exploring the country (it does not…

 You can tell that from today’s photo of the day.
 This gorgeous little river connects to the main river in Canillo.
 We spent several minutes simply staring as the water…